CingisAlexander/CingisAlexander.github.io/adjusting_keras_loop.md

 <img src="/img/possible_output.JPG" alt="geo" width="500" height="500"/>
 </p>

-If you are interested for the complete code, then check out my [github repo](https://github.com/CingisAlexander/trigger_generation).
+If would like to see my complete code, then check out my [github repo](https://github.com/CingisAlexander/trigger_generation).

 I hope, I was able to explain you the power and simplicity of custom Keras training loops.
 And you will be able to apply it to your own projects!